 - offer a telephone support network

-- provide information about the condition (especially useful to families who have just received a diagnosis)
+- provide information about RTS (especially useful to families who have just received a diagnosis)

 - produce a periodic newsletter

 - arrange regular family get-together days and weekends